A survey of the parameter space of the compressible liquid drop model as applied to the neutron star inner crust: Introduction

 The `pasta' phases \cite{Ravenhall1983, Oyamatsu1984} might have very different behaviors to the purely crystalline phase.
-The shear modulus of the pasta phases is still very uncertain, and will have a large effect on the crust-core boundary layer, of particular importance to the damping of r-mode oscillations \cite{Lindblom2000} and the spectrum of torsional oscillations \cite{Gearheart2011}.
-The phases of bubble nuclei may allow the direct URCA neutrino cooling process \cite{Gusakov2004}.
-Thermodynamic and neutrino scattering properties of the pasta phases could be rather different \cite{Watanabe2000, Watanabe2000_2, Watanabe2003}.
+The shear modulus of the pasta phases is still very uncertain, and will have a large effect on the crust-core boundary layer, of particular importance to the damping of r-mode oscillations \cite{Lindblom2000,Wen2011} and the spectrum of torsional oscillations \cite{Gearheart2011}.
+The momentum conservation requirement for the direct Urca neutrino cooling process to be allowed might be satisfied in the bubble phases due to nucleon scattering off the non-spherical nuclei \cite{Gusakov2004}.
+Thermodynamic and neutrino scattering properties of the pasta phases could also be rather different \cite{Watanabe2000, Watanabe2000_2, Watanabe2003}.
 The extent of the pasta phases in the crust will determine the importance of those phases to crustal processes and the dynamics of the crust-core coupling.
 The region of the inner crust occupied by the `pasta' phases is also strongly dependent on $L$, since, while the density of transition to pasta remains roughly constant in a given model \cite{Oyamatsu2007}, the crust-core transition density decreases with increasing $L$, reducing the density range of the pasta phases at higher $L$.